johnttaylor/foxtail/src/Fxt/Node/Mock/Kestrel/README.txt

-/** @namespace Cpl::Node
+/** @namespace Fxt::Node::Mock::Kestrel

-The 'Node' namespace is the root namespace for a Node (aka a Controller) framework
+The 'Kestrel' namespace is for a mock/testing-purposes-only Foxtail Node.

+There is no unit test for this Node - this is because the Fxt/Node/_0test is build/uses the Kestrel as its concrete UUT.

 */